 Action Item 2 – Consolidate or Transfer High Interest Rate Loans/Credit Cards

-Consolidating your high interest rate loans into one personal loan that is a better manageable rate may be difficult if you do not have good credit.
-But the best way to deal with this is to speak to a loan officer at McCoy Federal Credit Union to see if this option will work for you.
+Consolidating high-interest loans into one personal loan with a manageable rate may be difficult if you don't have good credit.
+The best thing to do is discuss your options with a loan officer at McCoy Federal Credit Union.
 You can also apply directly for a personal loan or Home Equity Loan.

-Transferring your high-debt credit cards to a lower interest rate can be very beneficial if the transfer fee isn’t too much – usually a 3-5% fee that gets added to your credit card balance up front.
-Sometimes you can get a credit card with a 0% introductory rate and sometimes the transfer fee is waived as well.
-Be sure to check the terms of the introductory offer because sometimes the interest rates may be for a shorter term than you can realistically pay off the balance and the rate afterward may be higher than what you had with the other card.
-If you really think you can buckle down and pay off the balance during that introductory period, you may reach your debt-free goal faster.
+Transferring your high-debt credit cards to a lower interest rate can be beneficial if the transfer fee isn’t too much.
+It's usually a 3-5% fee that gets added to your credit card balance up front.
+Sometimes you can get a credit card with a 0% introductory rate, and sometimes the transfer fee is waived too.
+Be sure to check the terms of the introductory offer.
+Sometimes the interest rates may be for a shorter term than you can realistically pay off the balance.
+Additionally, the rate afterward may be higher than what you had with the other card.
+If you think you can pay off the balance during that introductory period, you may reach your debt-free goal faster.